heinrichAdams/Niu-Petra/README.md

 # Niu-Petra
 A roguelike city building and terraforming game

-Created by Heirnich Adams and Irma Adams
+Created by Heinrich Adams and Irma Adams